zahidplanet/WebXRDroneShooter/PROGRESS.md

 ## Commit History

 ### Latest Updates
+- Fix PointerLockControls issue with fallback controls for both desktop and mobile
 - Fix PointerLockControls error and add detailed debugging for mobile loading
+- Update PROGRESS.md with latest fixes for desktop and mobile
 - Update .gitignore to exclude Unity-specific files and directories
 - Add dependencies for cross-device testing (express, ip, ngrok)
 - Fix city.js: Add missing createStreets method and window creation to fix desktop and mobile loading